kubecost/docs/getting-started.md

 ## Overview

 There are many methods to setup Kubecost.
-A simple helm install will provide most functionality to understand what Kubecost can do.
-When you do not pass any values to the helm install, many of the customizations below are available in the settings tab.
+A simple Helm install will provide most functionality to understand what Kubecost can do.
+When you do not pass any values to the Helm install, many of the customizations below are available in _Settings_.

 By default, Kubecost will detect the cloud provider where it is installed and pull **list prices** for nodes, storage and LoadBalancers on Azure, AWS, and GCP.

 ## Use cloud-integration(s) for Accurate Billing Data <a href="#cloud-integration" id="cloud-integration"></a>

-While the basic helm install is useful for understanding the value Kubecost provides, most will want to deploy with an **Infrastructure as code** model.
-There are many methods to provide Kubecost with the necessary service accounts / privileges needed.
-We generally recommend using the various `cloud-integration` guides below.
+While the basic Helm install is useful for understanding the value Kubecost provides, most will want to deploy with an **Infrastructure as code** model.
+There are many methods to provide Kubecost with the necessary service accounts or privileges needed.
+Follow the various `cloud-integration` guides below.

 By completing the cloud-integration with each provider, Kubecost is able to reconcile costs with your actual cloud bill to reflect enterprise discounts, spot market prices, commitment discounts, and more.